MTB (TV program): Magandang Tanghali Bayan/Esep-Esep (1998–2003)

-In March 2002, "MTB" lost a co-host, Rico Yan, who died during his Lenten vacation in Dos Palmas Resort, Palawan.
+In March 2002, MTB lost a co-host, Rico Yan, who died during his Holy Week vacation in Dos Palmas Resort, Palawan.
 The show aired a week-long tribute for him.

-That same year, the show introduced new faces to join the growing "MTB" family.
-The quintet Power Boys, the dance group G-Girls, morning traffic angel Pia Guanio and upcoming teen star Maoui David were among those that joined in the fun and that time, Christine Jacob-Sandejas left the show to focus on her family, while original mainstay and regular voice-over announcer Gary Lim was also relieved from the show to focus on his acting career.
-During the 4th anniversary of the show in November 2002, the show underwent a major revamp with new game portions and some established ABS-CBN stars (Judy Ann Santos, Edu Manzano, Ryan Agoncillo) co-hosting on a weekly basis.
+That same year, the show introduced new faces to join the growing MTB family.
+The quintet Power Boys, the dance group G-Girls, morning traffic angel Pia Guanio, and upcoming teen star Maoui David were among those who joined in the fun.
+That time, Christine Jacob-Sandejas left the show to focus on her family.
+At the same time, original mainstay and regular voice-over announcer Gary Lim was also relieved from the show to focus on his acting career.
+During the 4th anniversary of the show in November 2002, the show underwent a major revamp with new game portions and some established ABS-CBN stars (Judy Ann Santos, Edu Manzano, Ryan Agoncillo) co-hosting every week.
 By this time, the show had lost its luster in the ratings game to "Eat Bulaga!" following the rising popularity of the reality portion "Sige Ano Kaya Mo?" and creating new sensations out of the Sexbomb Dancers.

+During the last week of its incarnation from February 17 to 21, 2003, the show was relocated to ABS-CBN Studio 1 and its hosted by the show's co-hosts even without Estrada and Santiago.

 "Magandang Tanghali Bayan" ended its four-year run on February 21, 2003, coinciding with the departures of co-hosts Roderick Paulate and Amy Perez from the noontime slot to give way to Willie Revillame's TV comeback on the same timeslot.
 The title of the replacement show ("Masayang Tanghali Bayan") and Willie's co-hosts (among them Randy Santiago and John Estrada) were not revealed until 12:00nn of February 22, 2003.